deMynchi/ioBroker.meteoswiss/README.md

 	Placeholder for the next version (at the beginning of the line):
 	### __WORK IN PROGRESS__
 -->
+### __WORK IN PROGRESS__

+-   (deMynchi) Update to API version 3
+-   (deMynchi) Disable subscription (no longer working)

 ### 0.2.1 (2021-07-13)

--   (deMynchi) FIxed issue where sometimes the wrong warning texts were shown when there are multiple warnings from different categories.
+-   (deMynchi) Fixed issue where sometimes the wrong warning texts were shown when there are multiple warnings from different categories.

 ### 0.2.0 (2021-07-08)